mukeshmv/DASH/documentation/high-avail/ha-api-hld.md

 - **HA scope**: It controls the failover scope, such as HA role, such as active, standby or standalone, and expected flow version for new flows.
 Depends on the HA role of the ENI, the packet will be processed differently to get the flow synched.
 - **Flow table**: It is the container of all flow entries.
 It can be attached to all ENIs in a DPU or being attached to a single DPU, depends on at which level we like to provide the flow HA, i.e. HA scope.
 - **Flow**: It is used to represent a network connection, which contains match conditions and packet transformations.
 In HA, each flow will have it own HA-related states, such flow version, flow sync state and etc.
-- **ENI**: In ENI-level HA, each ENI will be connected to a HA scope.
+- **ENI**: In ENI-level HA, each ENI will be connected to a different HA scope.
+In DPU scope HA, all ENIs or a group of ENIs will be associated with a HA scope.

 The components is designed to be conceptually simple and reusable, hence we can use these components to support different HA setup.
 For example, to support the current ENI-level HA design, these components can be put together as below: